 possessing the Coulomb $(E)$ and weak $(W)$ components.
-They constitute an intraneutrino harmony of the four types of forces \cite{15}.
+They constitute the intraneutrino harmony of the four types of forces [23].

-For further substantiation of the legality of such a procedure one must build the functions $f_{i\nu_{l}}(0)$ and $<r^{2}_{\nu_{l}}>$ in the neutrino mass structure dependence.
-From this purpose, we investigate here the behavior of elastic scattering of longitudinal polarized neutrinos of the Dirac nature on a spinless nucleus as a consequence of the availability of the electric $m_{\nu_{l}}^{E}$ and weak $m_{\nu_{l}}^{W}$ masses, and also of charge, charge radius and magnetic moment of incoming fermions of vector neutral $V_{\nu_{l}}$ currents.
+For the further substantiation of the legality of such a procedure one must build the functions $f_{i\nu_{l}}(0)$ and $<r^{2}_{\nu_{l}}>$ in the neutrino mass structure dependence.
+From this purpose, we investigate here the behavior of elastic scattering of longitudinal polarized neutrinos of a C-invariant nature on a spinless nucleus as a consequence of the availability of the electric, $m_{\nu_{l}}^{E},$ and weak, $m_{\nu_{l}}^{W},$ masses, and also of charge, charge radius, and magnetic moment of incoming fermions of vector weak, $V_{\nu_{l}},$ currents.

-The matrix elements of the above noted transitions \cite{16} in the limit of one-boson exchange include the following current parts:
+{\bf 2.
+Unity of neutrino vector electroweak interaction structural parts} The matrix elements of the transitions noted earlier [24] in the limit of one-boson exchange include the following current parts: